Kudbettin/uva-rideon/README.md

 # RideOn
-A ride sharing app developed as aprt of the UVA CS3240 curriculum
+A ride sharing app developed as part of the UVA CS3240 curriculum

 ## Build Status
 **Master**